Read an important announcement about Bitcoin from Bitcoin.com.

 In this guide we will walk you through setting up your very own cold storage wallet.
 Before diving into the process, you may be wondering what is cold storage?

-In simple terms, cold storage refers to keeping your bitcoin completely offline.
-Cold storage, also known as a cold storage wallet, is the opposite of a hot wallet where your bitcoin is kept online.
-Since Bitcoin is a digital asset, keeping them online increases your risk or attack surface for having your bitcoin stolen when kept online using a custodial service.
+In simple terms, cold storage refers to keeping your Bitcoin Core (BTC) completely offline.
+Cold storage, also known as a cold storage wallet, is the opposite of a hot wallet where your BTC is kept online.
+Since Bitcoin Core is a digital asset, keeping them online increases your risk or attack surface for having your bitcoin stolen when kept online using a custodial service.
 By keeping your bitcoin in cold storage, your attack surface is greatly diminished.

 Setting up a paper wallet